Trunkrs/Trunkrs-SDK-PHP/README.md

 ### Retrieve shipment history

-Your shipments can be listed in a paginated manner by using the `Shipment::retrieve($page)` method.
+Your shipment history can be listed in a paginated manner by using the `Shipment::retrieve($page)` method.
 Every returned page contains a maximum of 50 shipments.

 ```php